lecroy/portfolio2018/bubbles.md

     The power of the deadline
   </h4>
   <p class="page-body-copy">
-    We introduced a timer authors could set when authoring their video messages – a seemingly simple feature that profoundly impacted user behavior.
+    We introduced a timer that creators could set when recording their video messages – a seemingly simple feature that profoundly impacted user behavior.
 Authors could now set clear expectations for response times, and designate recipients as either "Response required" vs. "Just FYI"; with reminders sent out to the former until the timer ran out.
   </p>
   <figure class="figure-inline">
     <img src="img/bubbles/timer1.gif" class="bubbles-timer" alt="The bubble author adjusting the respose expectations and time frame for the desired response" />
-    <figcaption class="case-study-caption">Authors can adjust the respose expectation of each recipient, and select the time frame for all desired responses.</figcaption>
+    <figcaption class="case-study-caption">Authors can choose who they need a response from and by when, with smart reminders sent until the deadline.</figcaption>
   </figure>
   <p class="page-body-copy">
     Having video context for replies was equally important.
 Our core belief was that screen sharing allowed for visual context that just doesn't come across in an email, bullet points or a wall of text, whether in the original video or in replies and feedback from recipients: